-Here is an example of radial velocities on a Plan Position Indicator (PPI) scope.
+Here is an example of radial velocities.
 The inbound velocities are in green while the outbound velocities are in red.
 The zero isodop represents the line of constant zero radial velocity.
-A straight zero isodop, as seen here, represents a uniformly directional flow at all levels.
-The wind direction is simply perpendicular to the radar beam at the zero isodop and is from the inbound to the outbound side.
+A straight zero isodop, as seen here, represents a uniformly directional flow at all levels (because, remember, you are increasing with height as you move away from the radar).
+Along the zero isodop, the wind direction is simply perpendicular to the radar beam and is always from the inbound to the outbound side.
 In this example, a homogeneous westerly flow exists over this area.